ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 Welcome to Hands on Workshop on MCC-EDR Azure Data Explorer workshop.These challenges are discover by doing experience.

-## After the workshop, you will better understand how to

-1. Set up Free Azure DataExplorer cluster and database
-2. Ingest data into ADX Database
-3. Run powerful kql queries to explore data
-4. Visualize Data in ADX Dashboards

 ## Lab 1: Cluster Creation, Data Ingestion and Exploration
 This Lab will focus on enabling the participants to Create a free ADX cluster, and ingest data into the cluster - One click ingestion of historic data , write some KQL queries and maintain dashboard for visualization

 ## What is Data Explorer and when is it a good fit?
 1. Data Explorer is a fully managed, high-performance, big data analytics platform that makes it easy to analyze high volumes of data in near real time.
 The Azure Data Explorer toolbox gives you an end-to-end solution for data ingestion, query, visualization, and management.
 2. By analyzing structured, semi-structured, and unstructured data across time series, and by using Machine Learning, Azure Data Explorer makes it simple to extract key insights, spot patterns and trends, and create forecasting models.
 3. Azure Data Explorer is scalable, secure, robust, and enterprise-ready, and is useful for log analytics, time series analytics, IoT, and general-purpose exploratory analytics.